52 Quick Trips That Won’t Break the Bank

 Budget tip: Kick back for a full day of free fun on the beach!

-Where to stay: The Inlet Inn is right on the waterfront in Beaufort and offers water view rooms with private porches starting at $174 in summer, which includes a continental breakfast delivered right to your room every morning.
+Where to stay: The Inlet Inn is right on the waterfront in Beaufort and offers water-view rooms with private porches and continental breakfast delivered right to your room every morning.

 Why you’ll love it: For those who love to explore museums and cultural sites, Atlanta is ideal.
-Middle schoolers will love seeing the massive whale sharks at Georgia Aquarium (the largest in the country), visiting the Heisman Trophy at the College Football Hall of Fame, and sampling soda to their heart’s content at World of Coca-Cola.
+Middle-schoolers will love seeing the massive whale sharks at Georgia Aquarium (the largest in the country), visiting the Heisman Trophy at the College Football Hall of Fame and sampling soda to their heart’s content at World of Coca-Cola.
 Teens will also appreciate the more mature tone of the Center for Civil and Human rights as well.
-(Atlanta CityPASS offers a reduced price package that includes all of these must-visit spots.)
+(Atlanta CityPASS offers a reduced-price package that includes all these must-visit spots.)

-Where to stay: The Embassy Suites at Centennial Park puts you right in the middle of the action, provides you with a second room so you can close the door on your big kids, has a pool, and includes a free all-you-can-eat breakfast in the $199 starting price.
+Where to stay: The Embassy Suites at Centennial Park puts you right in the middle of the action, provides you with a second room so you can close the door on your big kids, has a pool and includes a free all-you-can-eat breakfast.

 Budget tip: Lace up your hiking shoes to explore the 128 miles of trails in Sam Houston National Forest.

 Where to stay: Margaritaville Lake Resort will keep you entertained for your entire stay.
-They have miniature golf, an aqua park with a lazy river, boats, and watersports to enjoy on the lake, and it’s only a 15-minute drive from Sam Houston National Forest.
+They have miniature golf, an aqua park with a lazy river, boats and water sports to enjoy on the lake.
+Plus, it’s only a 15-minute drive from Sam Houston National Forest.

 Niagara Falls, New York